Authorship of Luke–Acts

 The Gospel of Luke and the Acts of the Apostles make up a two-volume work which scholars call Luke–Acts.
 The author is not named in either volume.
 According to a Church tradition, he was the Luke named as a companion of Paul in the Pauline letters, but critical views at the end of the 20th century were evenly divided about whether Luke the physician wrote it, with a consensus noting the differences with the Pauline epistles.
 Most scholars date the composition of the combined work to around 80–90 AD.

 Many scholars believe Luke the Evangelist to be a Gentile Christian, though some scholars think Luke was a Hellenic Jew.
-Nearly all ancient sources supported this theory of authorship.
-(Note: The same church fathers unanimously insisted that the Gospel of Matthew was the source for the Gospel of Mark.
-Today, there is scholarly consensus of just the opposite.)
-The identification of Luke as a physician comes from Colossians 4:14 and 2 Timothy, but both are viewed by most New Testament scholars to be pseudonymous.
-Much discussion concerns the “we” passages, though there currently exists no scholarly consensus.
+The identification of Luke as a physician comes from Colossians 4:14 and 2 Timothy, whose authenticity is debated in scholarship.
+Much discussion concerns the "we" passages, though there currently exists no scholarly consensus.